drichardson/brewmaster/README.md

 - ember_frontend - the JavaScript based web front end.
 Runs in the client browser.
 - webapi - the Go based web api.
 Runs on the Raspberry pi.
+- keggie - the raspberry pi application the user at the keg interacts with
 - examples - experiments that may be useful to keep around during development.

 Configuring Raspberri Pi